superhac/vpinfe/README.md

 ## Requirements
 Windows
 - None
--- SDL2 - Included in Windows build
+  - SDL2 - Included in Windows build
 Linux
 - Not Sure
 MacOS
 - Not Sure
-SDL2 - Included in Windows build